Xaevien/McFirewalls/README.md

 # McFirewalls
 Simple management of Windows Firewall rules for a Minecraft server.

 McFirewalls is a Windows batch script designed to simplify the management of firewall rules for Minecraft servers.
-This script is written entirely by ChatGPT as so is most of the read me lol, but as creative directive, Xaevien, I hope you find it useful.
+This script is written entirely by ChatGPT, I hope you find it useful.
 The script streamlines the process of adding or removing firewall rules associated with Minecraft Servers.

 ## What it can do

 1. **Adding Firewall Rules:**
-   - Yall can now easily add firewall rules for your Minecraft servers to allow incoming and outgoing traffic on the specified port (default is '25565').
+   - Y'all can now easily add firewall rules for your Minecraft servers to allow incoming and outgoing traffic on the specified port (default is '25565').
-   - Custom RuleName and Port values can be entered for personalized configurations, i.e. if you want to run two servers on diffrent ports for god knows what reason
+   - Custom RuleName and Port values can be entered for personalized configurations i.e. if you want to run two servers on diffrent ports for god knows what reason
    - The script checks if the firewall rules already exist before attempting to add them.
    This was a nightmare to fix honestly at somepoint I had about 20 of the same rule, its fixed tho, dont worry

 2. **Removing Firewall Rules:**
    - Users can remove previously added firewall rules associated with a Minecraft server.
    So yeah basicly the opposite of the above
    - The script prompts for the RuleName and automatically removes the corresponding rules (TCP Inbound, UDP Inbound, TCP Outbound, UDP Outbound).
-Yw (I feel like the one guy that puts no effort in on the group project, I was nessary I swear)
    - If no rules are found for the specified RuleName, a corresponding message is displayed.

 ## Prerequisites